 Adolescence is a time of rapid growth and hormonal changes.
 During puberty, the body undergoes several transformations in a relatively short period.
 It means areas like the thighs, buttocks, breasts, and sometimes arms might expand quickly, leading to skin stretching.
 As the skin struggles to keep up with this abrupt expansion, stretch marks can appear, becoming a common part of the teenage experience.

-Rapid weight gain can significantly contribute to stretch marks due to lifestyle changes, health conditions, or medication side effects.
+Rapid weight gain can significantly contribute to stretch marks due to lifestyle changes, health conditions, or side effects from medication.
 When the body grows swiftly, the skin is stretched beyond its elastic limit, tearing the dermal layer.
 This tearing and subsequent healing result in the characteristic streaks associated with stretch marks.

 Certain medical conditions can predispose individuals to develop stretch marks.
 For instance, Marfan syndrome affects the body’s connective tissue, reducing its elasticity and making the skin more susceptible to stretching.
 Similarly, Cushing’s syndrome, a condition where the body produces excessive amounts of cortisol (a hormone), can weaken the skin, making stretch marks more prevalent.